eschall/honeycomb-tutorials/tutorials/getting started/create an application/README.md

 * how to create a basic Honeycomb Web Application
 * how to add a page to your Honeycomb Web Application
 * how to add a micro app to a pages layout
-* how to style a micro app and its container
+* how to style a micro apps container
 * how to access your Honeycomb Web Application on the cloud

 Micro apps you will use in this tutorial